beremonsivais/technical-writing-examples/README.md

-# Technical Writing Examples
+# Technical writing examples
-Have a look around.
+Have a look around my technical writing portfolio.
 Neatly organized folders will take you to different types of writing.
 Enjoy!

 ## Manuals
 It's all about the user finding the manual easy to use.
-This may mean changing the information contained in the manual for different end users.
+This may mean changing the information contained in the manual to target different end users.
 In the BEFORE an AFTER files you will see the shift in understanding the reader.

-## Contributions to Open Source Projects
+## Contributions to open source projects
-Working with multidisciplinary teams is key to technical writing.
-My computer science background helps to understand the SME (subject matter expert) in the team.
+Working with multidisciplinary teams is fundamental in technical writing.
+My computer science background helps me to understand the SME (subject matter expert) in the team.